ST.

 of its neo-classical architecture.

-most desirable residential areas of Edinburgh, but as the 19th
+the most desirable residential areas of Edinburgh, but as

-century came to a close the square evolved into the commercial
+the 19th century came to a close the square evolved into

 Dominating the centre of the Square is the Melville Monument,